Alternate history: Contemporary alternate history in popular literature

 Through crowdfunding on Kickstarter, Alan Jenkins and Gan Golan produced a graphic novel series called 1/6 depicting a dystopian alternate reality in which the January 6 United States Capitol attack was successful.
 What follows is the burning down of the Capitol building and the hanging of Vice President Mike Pence.
-Under Donald Trump's second term as President, a solid gold statue of him is erected and armed thugs patrol the streets of Washington DC suppressing civilian resistance with brutal violence under the banner of the Confederate flag.
+Under Donald Trump's second term as president, a solid gold statue of him is erected and armed thugs patrol the streets of Washington, D.C. suppressing civilian resistance with brutal violence under the banner of the Confederate flag.